History of Pakistan (1947–present): Nuclear deterrent development

-Throughout the time, the foundations were laid down to develop a military nuclear capability.
-This includes the nuclear fuel cycle and nuclear weapons design, development and testing programme.
-The fuel cycle program included the uranium exploration, mining, refining, conversion and Uranium Hexafluoride (UF_{6}) production, enrichment and fuel fabrication and reprocessing facilities.
-These facilities were established in the Pakistan Atomic Energy Commission or PAEC by its Chairman Munir Ahmad Khan.
-He was appointed as chairman of Pakistan Atomic Energy Commission (PAEC) on 20 January 1972, at the Multan Conference of senior scientists and engineers.
-Earlier, Munir Ahmad Khan was serving as Director of Nuclear Power and Reactors Division, IAEA.
-He was credited to be the "technical father" of Pakistan's atom project by a recent International Institute of Strategic Studies, London, (IISS) Dossier on history of the Pakistan's nuclear development, with Zulfikar Ali Bhutto as the father of Pakistan's nuclear developmental programme.
-Munir Ahmad Khan, an expert in Plutonium technology, had also laid the foundation and groundbreaking work for the Plutonium reprocessing technology.
-Khan, built the New Laboratories, a plutonium reprocessing plant located in Islamabad.

 After Chief Martial Law Administrator (later president) and Chief of Army Staff General Zia-ul-Haq came to power (see Operation Fair Play), further advancements were made to enrich uranium and consolidate the nuclear development programme.
 On 11 March 1983, PAEC led by Munir Ahmad Khan carried out the first successful cold test of a working nuclear device near at the Kirana Hills under codename Kirana-I. The test was led by CERN-physicist Dr. Ishfaq Ahmad, and was witnessed by other senior scientists belonging to Pakistan Armed Forces and the PAEC.
 To compound further matters, the Soviet Union had withdrawn from Afghanistan and the strategic importance of Pakistan to the United States was gone.
 Once the full extent of Pakistan's nuclear weapons development was revealed, economic sanctions (see Pressler amendment) were imposed on the country by several other countries, particularly United States.
 Having been developed under both Bhutto and Zia, the nuclear development programme had fully matured by the late 1980s.
 Dr. Abdul Qadeer Khan, a metallurgical engineer, greatly contributed to the uranium enrichment programme under both governments.
 Dr. A. Q. Khan established an administrative proliferation network through Dubai to smuggle URENCO nuclear technology to Khan Research Laboratories.
 He then established Pakistan's gas-centrifuge program based on the URENCO's Zippe-type centrifuge.
 Dr. Abdul Qadeer Khan is considered to be the founder of Pakistan's HEU based gas-centrifuge uranium enrichment programme, which was originally launched by PAEC in 1974.